dubotics/dubotics.github.io/resources/using-git.md

 Each project is stored in their own "repository".
 We currently have two -- one for [the robot](https://github.com/dubotics/robocrisp-robot) and another for [the base station](https://github.com/dubotics/robocrisp-base).
+Each repository is completely separate from the other, and is completely self-contained.
 We're now going to grab a copy of both.

 Within your terminal, navigate to the folder you want to put your copy of the two repos in.